-There is a wide range of ways to communicate with children and this is a rapidly changing environment as new technologies, applications and social media sites emerge.
+There is a wide range of ways to communicate with children and young people and this is a rapidly changing environment as new technologies, applications and social media sites emerge.
 No code of conduct for online child safety can cover all of these separately.
-However, there are broad principles that we expect all staff, volunteers and trustees to adhere to in order to safeguard children and themselves in respect of using all these forms of communication, media, mobile devices, apps and social networking sites:
+However, there are broad principles that we expect all staff, volunteers and trustees to adhere to in order to safeguard children, young people and themselves in respect of using all these forms of communication, media, mobile devices, apps and social networking sites: